bcgov/platform-developer-docs/setup-artifactory-service-account-repository-project.md

 Artifactory access is controlled through Artifactory service accounts.
 Service accounts are meant to be shared by teams and used by automation tools like pipelines.

 We use [Archeobot](bcgov/platform-services-archeobot), a custom operator, to give teams the freedom to manage their own Artifactory resources.
-With Archeobot, you don't need to do anything in the Artifactory application.
+Archeobot can be used to create new Artifactory Service Accounts, to request new Artifactory Projects, and to request quota changes to existing Artifactory Projects.
+You'll find instructions for each of these tasks below!

 Use the information below to request an Artifactory repository or service account.

 ## Setup a service account

+> **Note!** This section refers to two different but highly related things: an `ArtifactoryServiceAccount` (which will always be written in code format as a single word like this) and an Artifactory Service Account (which is written in normal text and has spaces).
+The `ArtifactoryServiceAccount` refers to an Openshift object with type `ArtifactoryServiceAccount` - this is a custom resource that the Platform Team created in Openshift.
+The Artifactory Service Account refers to the actual account that exists inside the Artifactory software, which you can then use to interact with Artifactory's various features.
+While closely related to each other, they're not _quite_ the same thing.
+It will be helpful to keep this in mind when reading the following section!

 If you have a project set somewhere in the OpenShift 4 clusters, you already have a service account.

 An `ArtifactoryServiceAccount` object is created in the appropriate `tools` namespace, which the Artifactory Operator then actions.
 One such `ArtifactoryServiceAccount` object is created automatically as part of namespace provisioning and has the name `default`.

 There's a random license plate assigned to the end of each object name, in order to ensure uniqueness.
 Collect this information by running `oc describe artsvcacct default`.
 This also provides some information about reconciliation status, as well as other details about the account.
 If you need support with the Artifactory service account object, include the spec and status information in your ticket.

-**Note**: Use the short-name in OpenShift for ArtifactoryServiceAccount objects: `ArtSvcAcct`.
+**Note**: ArtifactoryServiceAccount objects have two available short-names to make them easier to use in the CLI: `ArtSvcAcct` and `ArtSA`.

 You can get the username and password out of the secret using the following command: